AniruthSuresh/IBVS---Pipelining/README.md

     python IBVS.py
     ```

 5. **View Results**: After the pipeline execution, view the results stored in the `Images/` directory.
-Convert these images to Video to observe the robot's motion
+Convert these images to Video to observe the robot's motion .

-6.
+## Results

+Videos demonstrating the performance of all three methods have been uploaded , feel free to watch the videos to observe the behavior and effectiveness of each method and understanding the robot's motion in each of them